telekom/controlplane-mono/README.md

 # ![Architecture](./docs//img/CP_Architecture_2.drawio.svg)

 ## Getting started

-If you want to learn more about how to install and run the Open Telekom Integration Platform Control Plane in a Kubernetes environment, visit: [Installing Control Plane](./files/installation.md)
-But if you want to get started right away with a non-productive local environment and try out the Control Plane, we recommend visting: [Local installation (Quickstart)](./files/quickstart.md).
+A comprehensive guide on how to get started with the installation of the Open Telekom Integration Platform is available here: [Getting Started](./files/getting_started.md)

 ## Code of Conduct